Hind-Abhishek/spring-boot-ai-app/README.md

 1. Open the Application: Navigate to http://localhost:8282/api in your web browser

 2. Enter a Question: Type your question in the textarea
    Example: "What is Spring?"
    Example: "What is Java?"

-3.Click "Ask AI": Submit the form
+3. Click "Ask AI": Submit the form

 4. View the Answer: The AI response will be displayed below the form